Internship Policies for Undergraduates

 - external, on-site, or remote professional internships;

-- on-campus summer research (provided designated EXP course is not available through the academic department); or
+- on-campus summer research (provided the designated FDR EXP course is not available through the academic department); or

 - qualifying volunteer opportunities.

 CPD 451 credit -- one per summer, up to three toward degree requirements -- is not awarded to students already enrolled in an academic EXP course for the same experience, and it may not be awarded retroactively.
 Discipline-specific summer research, practica, or internship courses are listed in the catalog.

 Applications for CPD 451 will be accepted through June 1.
 To apply, click on the Self-Service link (left-side menu) or go.wlu.edu/SummerInternships.
-Email Lorri Olán, email@example.com, or stop by the CPD office in Elrod Commons for more information about the CPD 451 internship opportunity.
+Email Lorri Olán with questions.

 Washington and Lee awards degree credit "for education, not experience."
 Credits are awarded only for internships that contribute toward learning, as specified by departments and programs listing all internship experiences as a 450- or 460-level course.
 Departments and programs are responsible for approving each internship in advance, designating faculty supervisors, requiring appropriate graded work securing evaluations from work supervisors, ascertaining that the student worked sufficient hours assigning a grade for the course, and retaining records on each individual's performance for evaluation purposes.
 Where credit is appropriate for an internship, it does not depend on whether or not there is a salary or stipend.